 You can be sure of good companions on your route to discover the French Velodyssey.
 In this section, we look at some of the guides and books available that will prepare you for your get-away and provide essential practical and tourist information to make the very most of your experience.

 Having a bike in good condition (and, if possible of good quality) is essential for a successful trip on the Velodyssey.
 Here are our tips:

 Renting a bike is a good way to kit out a group or to ensure that what you are riding is of good quality and properly equipped.

 If the bicycle is a synonym for freedom, it is also, however, vital to respect some essential rules.

 Hotels, campsites, hostels and other accommodation for groups are available all along the route.
 Many of them offer specially adapted services to cycle tourists.

 There are various sources of information to help you prepare for your bike trip.

 To really travel green, consider the train!
 The TER and other trains are a practical way to get back to the start, or vice-versa, to organize a weekend get-away or simply to skip a stage or two.

-The Channel crossing connecting between the French and English sections of Velodyssey is between Roscoff and Plymouth.
+The Channel crossing connecting between France and England is between Roscoff and Plymouth.
 It provides a regular service with up to three departures a day, each taking around six hours per crossing.

 A successful trip should be well prepared.
 Don’t get caught out - follow these simple rules.